STATE OF CONNECTICUT

 Wethersfield, Connecticut 06109

-The interest arbitration award between the State of Connecticut and the Connecticut State Employees Association (CSEA) NP-8 bargaining unit for the period December 3, 2001 through June 30, 2005 was ratified by the Legislature on March 8, 2004.
+The interest arbitration award between the State of Connecticut and the Connecticut State Employees Association (CSEA) NP-8 bargaining unit for the period July 1, 2005 through June 30, 2008, which was approved by the Legislature on April 25, 2006.

 A. General Wage Increases